 Yoruba Richen is an award-winning documentary filmmaker whose work has been featured on PBS, New York Times Op Doc, Frontline Digital, New York Magazine’s website – The Cut, The Atlantic, and Field of Vision.
-Her film How it Feels To Be Free will premiere on PBS’s American Masters in January of 2021.
+Her most recent films include The Rebellious Life of Mrs. Rosa Parks (co-directed with Johanna Hamilton for NBC's Peacock) and How it Feels To Be Free for PBS’s American Masters.
 Her recent films, The New York Times Presents: The Killing of Breonna Taylor premiered on FX and Hulu and The Sit In: Harry Belafonte Hosts the Tonight Show premiered on MSNBC and is streaming on Peacock.

 Her previous film The Green Book: Guide to Freedom was broadcast on the Smithsonian Channel and was nominated for an EMMY.
 Her films The New Black and Promised Land won multiple festival awards before airing on PBS's Independent Lens and P.O.V.
 Yoruba won the Creative Promise Award at Tribeca All Access and was a Sundance Producers Fellow.
 She is the 2016 recipient of the Chicken & Egg Breakthrough Filmmaker Award and a Guggenheim Fellow.
 Yoruba is the founding director of the Documentary Program at the Craig Newmark Graduate School of Journalism at CUNY.